AdarsHH30/Chatster/README.md

 4. Open your browser and navigate to `http://127.0.0.1:5000`(or you can directly run your index.html) to start interacting with the chatbot!

-## Contributing
-Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.

 ---